code123-tech/Pocket_Dictionary/README.md

 # Pocket_Dictionary

 <p> A Small Pocket Dictionary Website.
-It Fetches Data from Oxford API.</p>
+It Fetches Data from Oxford API, mongoDb cloud is used for storing data.</p>

 # Functionality